 Mountain Brook, Alabama

 Serving American families since 1916, Piggly Wiggly is known for a rich history.
 The first Piggly Wiggly grocery store was founded in Memphis, Tennessee, and has since expanded to more than 600 locations in 18 states in the Midwest and Southern regions of the United States.
-One location in particular, Piggly Wiggly Crestline in Mountain Brook, Alabama, operated for 30 years until the building’s lease was not renewed and the store was shut down.
+One site, in particular, Piggly Wiggly Crestline in Mountain Brook, Alabama, operated for 30 years until the building’s lease was not renewed and the store was shut down.

 Santa Clara, Utah